Officer Elections 2025-2026

 • Document and reflect on events that are held to ensure knowledge can be passed on to future leadership

-First Year Liaison:
+First Year Liaison

-(Graduate Student Position Only) As the first year liaison your primary responsibility is to serve as a consistent voice for the first year cohort at regular WaMPS meetings.
+As the first year liaison your primary responsibility is to serve as a consistent voice for the first year cohort at regular WaMPS meetings.
 You will advertise all WaMPS events to fellow first years and encourage them to attend and participate.
 This is really quite simple because of group chats/classes where you see everyone in your cohort at least 3 times a week!
 Finally, we think the real perk of being the first year liaison is the ability to attend the officer meetings and contribute your opinions and ideas.
 It is a great way to get involved in an organization that (hopefully) you are passionate about early on.
 This position allows you the flexibility to volunteer to help with things only when your course work/exam schedule allows.
 Specific responsibilities include the following:

 • Advertise WaMPS activities and events to first year graduate students.